As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 Hail

-Hail is much more damaging than snow simply because it is solid and hard ice.
+Hail is much more damaging than snow because it is solid and hard ice.
 Now, if it were just hailstones falling on your solar panel system, it would not be a matter of much concern.

 However, what is truly detrimental is the speed at which hailstones fall, which can sometimes be as fast as 10 miles per hour!
 With such speed, hailstorms can easily cause solar panels physical damage or reduce their efficiency.